 There is no shopping for clothes or fabric without one or two blended fabrics in the fray – and blended fabrics win almost always!
-The reason for this is that, in blended fabrics the characteristics of individual component fibers are blended and the result is a much superior fabric.
+This is because, in blended fabrics, the characteristics of individual component fibers are blended, and the result is a much superior fabric.

-Blending in textile production is a process where a number of fibers of different origins are mixed together to produce a different yarn.
-The fibers blended can be of different origins, also different in composition, length, thickness or color.
+Blending in textile production is a process where several fibers of different origins are mixed to produce a different yarn.
+The blended fibers can be of different origins, composition, length, thickness or color.

 How are blended fabrics made ?